-- (a) A warning may be given so that the competitor may have the opport unity to correct the fault.
-In case of a serious violation of safety regulations, the Jury or Referee has the authority to impose immediate disqualification. - (b) If the competitor does not correct the fault before the next shot, 2 points shall be deducted from his score. - (c) Forarepeated infringement, the competitor may be disqualified. - (d) Awarning to the competitor must be expressed in such terms as will leave no doubt that it is an official warning.
-A warning to the competitor, whenever it is possible, should be given so as not to disturb him while firing a shot, unless the infringement concerns safety, in which case the competitor shall be warned immediately. - (e) If a competitor continues to handle his firearm in a dangerous manner, or continues to violate any of the safety regulations, he may be disqualified. - (f) If the Range Officer, Referee or Jury is of the opinion that the competitor has attempted to intentionally circumvent therules or disturbother competitors in an unsportsmanlike manner, he may be warned, then penalized by the deduction of 2 points from his score, or he may be disqualified.
+- (a) A warning may be given so that the competitor may have the opportunity to correct the fault.
+In case of a serious violation of safety regulations, the Jury or Referee has the authority to impose immediate disqualification. - (b) If the competitor does not correct the fault before the next shot, 2 points shall be deducted from his score. - (c) For a repeated infringement, the competitor may be disqualified. - (d) A warning to the competitor must be expressed in such terms as will leave no doubt that it is an official warning.
+A warning to the competitor, whenever it is possible, should be given so as not to disturb him while firing a shot, unless the infringement concerns safety, in which case the competitor shall be warned immediately. - (e) If a competitor continues to handle his firearm in a dangerous manner, or continues to violate any of the safety regulations, he may be disqualified. - (f) If the Range Officer, Referee or Jury is of the opinion that the competitor has attempted to intentionally circumvent the rules or disturb other competitors in an unsportsmanlike manner, he may be warned, then penalized by the deduction of 2 points from his score, or he may be disqualified. - (g) If the Range Officer, Referee, or Jury considers that the competitor is holding up the procedure unnecessarily, with the intention of gaining unfair advantage, he may be warned, then for every similar fault thereafter; 2 points may be deducted from his score. - (h) The discharge of any firearm any place other than the firing line, or the firing line prior to the shooter being placed in the preparation period, will result in disqualification and expulsion from the tournament with no refund of fees.
+If a firearm is discharged while the shooters are in the prepara-

-- (g) If the Range Officer, Referee, or Jury considers that the competitor is holding up the procedure unnecessarily, with the intention of gaining unfair advantage, he may be warned, then for every similar fault thereafter; 2 points may be deducted from his score. - (h) The discharge of any firearm any place other than the firing line, or the firing line prior to the shooter being placed in the preparation period, will result in disqualification and expulsion from the tournament with no refund of fees.
-If a firearm is discharged while the shooters are in the preparation period prior to the command "LOAD," it will result in the competitor being disqualified from that fired match. - (i) Any competitor placing a pellet in the chamber on the loading ramp before the command : "LOAD" or COMMENCE FIRING," will be warned on the first violation, disqualified from that stage for the second violation, disqualified from the match for the third violation, and expelled from the tournament of the fourth violation, with no refund of fees.
+(i) Any competitor placing a pellet in the chamber on the loading ramp before the command: "LOAD" or COMMENCE FIRING," will be warned on the first violation, disqualified from that stage for the second violation, disqualified from the match for the third violation, and expelled from the tournament of the fourth violation, with no refund of fees.

 All irregularities, penalties, misses, malfunctions, extra time allowed, repeated shots or repeated series, annulment of shots, etc., must be clearly marked and recorded on both the target and score card, by the responsible official on the range.
-Penalty points will be deducted from the stage ormatch in which the infraction has occurred, starting from the last bull fired in the stage or match.
+Penalty points will be deducted from the stage or match in which the infraction has occurred, starting from the last bull fired in the stage or match.